 - Vernazza to Corniglia: 3.45km (2.14 miles), this section will take you roughly 1 hour and 30 minutes.

-- Manarola to Riomaggiore (The Lovers Walk): This is the most famous path in Cinque Terre and the easiest.
+- Manarola to Riomaggiore (The Lovers Walk): This is the most famous path in Cinque Terre and the easiest to hike.
 It’s only 1.1 km (0.7 miles) and takes around 25 minutes.
-The views from here are so romantic and charming that it’s known as Via dell’amore (The lovers walk).
+The views from here are so romantic and charming that it’s known as Via dell’amore (The Lovers’ Walk or Path of Love).

 The footpaths are often closed for restoration.
 Make sure you check here before you go to avoid disappointment!

 Note: Via dell’amore is currently closed.
-It should open again from April 2021.
+It should open again in 2024.

 To hike around the Cinque Terre National Park, you will need to buy the Cinque Terre Card.

-The Cinque Terre card gives you access to all hiking paths, buses that run into the park, toilets, and Wi-fi in the area.
+The Cinque Terre card gives you access to all hiking trails, buses that run into the park, toilets, and Wi-fi in the area.

 There are two types of cards you can get: